duplisea/gslea/README.md

 </ins>

 shows the variables available in a particular <b>variable.type</b>
-(“physical”, “chemical”, “planktonic”, “phenologic”, “climatic”), gives a description of each and its units.
+e.g. “physical”, “chemical” gives a description of each and its units.

 <ins>
 find.vars.f(search.term)